 Just like the heading says – people change.
 That’s if you’re willing to do the work.

 I think it was the early 90s when I first discovered self-improvement.
 I had a psychology teacher who in the 70s fucked dozens of his students.
 Yes, not joking.
 I remember grabbing a beer with one of his feminist co-workers.

 Yes, back in the old days, you used to drink with your professors all the time.
 It wasn’t a big deal.

 She called him a sexist pig and tried to get me to hate him.
 Yeah, um, no.

-It should have clued me in there and then that there was something wrong with feminists but I didn’t figure that out until I lived with one.
-I’m a slow learner sometimes.
+It should have clued me in there and then that there was something wrong with feminists but I didn’t figure that out until I moved in with one.
+(I’m a slow learner sometimes).

 Anyways, he had a different belief in psychology than the other professors.
 (In case you don’t know this, Psychology was my original college major).
 Rather than focusing on being fucked up, he focused on getting better.